Landtag of South Tyrol

-The Council of South Tyrol is the provincial council (Südtiroler Landtag; Consiglio della Provincia autonoma di Bolzano; Cunsëi dla Provinzia autonoma de Bulsan) of the autonomous province of South Tyrol (Bolzano) in northeast Italy.
+The Landtag of South Tyrol is the provincial council (Südtiroler Landtag; Consiglio della Provincia autonoma di Bolzano; Cunsëi dla Provinzia autonoma de Bulsan) of the autonomous province of South Tyrol (Bolzano) in northeast Italy.

 As a legislature it is responsible for passing laws at the provincial level and enacting the budget.
 It also elects the governor and controls the government of South Tyrol.
 The president (speaker) of the Landtag (Landtagspräsident; Presidente del Consiglio) since 13 November 2023 is Josef Noggler (SVP).

 The council is elected for five-year terms.
 Its seats are assigned proportionally to each party and list.
 The last election was held on 22 October 2023.

 The council is located in Piazza Silvius Magnago, Bolzano.

 Composition

 Political groups (2023–2028)

 The council is composed of the following political groups: